 Status: In progress.

 About: This project is being led by St. Clare’s Multifaith Housing Society, and supported by the City of Toronto.
-St. Clare’s has proposed 26 new units of supportive housing at 1120 Ossington Ave. in a new modular building.
+In February 2025 St. Clare’s officially opened 26 new units of supportive housing at 1120 Ossington Ave. in a new modular building.
 The building will provide affordable homes with supports for people who are experiencing or at risk of homelessness.

 See the News Release for more information.